 The ribs can become bruised or broken after a traumatic injury to the chest.
+Symptoms include pain, trouble breathing, muscle spasms, and more.
 Generally, treatment for broken and bruised ribs involves relieving pain.

 The ribs are flexible bones that make up the rib cage.
 These bones protect important organs in the chest, including the heart, lungs, and spleen.